mandiant/Ghidrathon/README.md

 **OR**

-You can extract your Ghidrathon extension (`.zip`) directly to `<absolute path to Ghidra install>\Ghidra\Extensions` and Ghidra will prompt you to configure Ghidrathon the next time it is started.
+Extract your Ghidrathon extension (`.zip`) directly to `<absolute path to Ghidra install>\Ghidra\Extensions` to automatically enable Ghidrathon the next time that Ghidra is started.
+This method great if you do not have access to the Ghidra UI when installing Ghidrathon.

 ### Disabling Jython